threadedstream/quicq/README.md

 ### TODOs

-Try, for the sake of experiment, sending huge number of data through tcp and QUIC pipes.
+[x] Try, for the sake of experiment, sending huge number of data through tcp and QUIC pipes.
 Evaluate performance

-Find comparison graphs of quic cubic and tcp cubic
+[x] Find comparison graphs of quic cubic and tcp cubic \

-spdy - read about that as well
+[x] spdy - read about that as well

+add more brokers to the scene and implement leader election mechanism?

 write down your pc specs you ran tests on

-rabbitmq
-uses channels
-uses tcp streams
-idea of publishers and consumers multiplexing

-maybe turn to pub/sub?
-implement a custom pub/sub protocol over quic

-requests/response

 Subscribe()
 Unsubscribe()